stambaughkarla/KTP-Product-Launch/README.md

    - make sure you push it when done and commit the message with something like "final doc"

-Let's work together to make this product launch a resounding success!
+Let's work together to make this product launch a success!